 Most women with epilepsy have healthy pregnancies and give birth to healthy babies.
 To have the best chance of having a healthy pregnancy, medical professionals advise you have pre-conception counselling before you become pregnant.
-This is because your epilepsy and epilepsy medicines can increase your risk of having a baby with a birth problem.
-The risk varies, depending on your type of epilepsy, how well your seizures were controlled before pregnancy, and which epilepsy medicine you take and at what dose.
+This is because pregnancy could affect your epilepsy, and epilepsy medicines can increase your risk of having a baby with a birth problem.
+The risk varies, depending on your type of epilepsy, how well your seizures were controlled before pregnancy, and which epilepsy medicine you take.
+The dose of epilepsy medicine is important too.
 Getting specialist support at the right time, particularly if you are at risk of an unplanned pregnancy, may reduce these risks.